PaddlePaddle/PaddleX/docs/module_usage/tutorials/speech_modules/multilingual_speech_recognition.en.md

 ## II.
 Supported Model List

+> The inference time only includes the model inference time and does not include the time for pre- or post-processing.

 ### Whisper Model
 Demo Link | Training Data | Size | Descriptions | CER | Model
 :-----------: | :-----:| :-------: | :-----: | :-----: |:---------:|